Friday January 21, 2022

 The total number of patients in hospital beds may fluctuate between report times.
 The numbers do not reflect admissions per day, nor the length of hospital stay.
 Staffing limitations are not captured in this data and may further limit bed capacity.

 Note: Please do not visit an emergency department for COVID-19 testing, unless you require emergency care for your symptoms.

-Emergency departments in Oregon are under significant strain responding to the current surge in COVID-19.
+Emergency departments in Oregon are under significant strain.
 You can find a test here.

 If you have a medical condition that doesn’t require emergency care, contact your provider.
 An urgent care center may also help you get the care you need and will save emergency departments from added strain.